josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 It's about understanding you can't just change the rules when something happens that you don't like.
 Because the game is for all of us; we're all in it together.

-The rules are for everyone, and there's more to this game than just winning.
+The rules are for everyone, and there's more to the game than just winning.

 Again: my son is a good kid. _Better_ than good.
 The behavior I'm describing here is just natural human tendency.
 He comes by it honestly, and I don't doubt every other kid in the world does the same things sometimes.
 I also don't doubt he's already growing up and learning better.